phyloviz/phyloviz-main/docs/data_analysis.md

 Some features were added to the visualization to improve and facilitate the analysis.
 These features are the following:
   1. Height scale
   2. Width scale
   3. Options Panel
   4. Search ST
-5. Filter by distance
+  5. Filter by distance (cut off threshold)
   6. Export image

 ![display features](./images/)